 If your certification is not yet issued by the time you apply, we may admit you into one of our dual certification programs in general and special education until you can procure your initial certification.

 Bank Street Graduate School of Education follows New York State Education Department regulations for program registration.
 In accordance with regulation 8 CRR-NY 52.21: Registration of Curricula in Teacher Education, applicants intending to begin a teacher preparation program or educational leadership program that leads to a New York State certification must sit for an entrance exam.
-If you already completed a graduate teaching program and hold a currently valid New York State teaching certification, an entrance exam is not required.
+If you already completed a graduate teaching program and hold a currently valid New York State teaching certification that will be valid throughout the entire duration of the program, an entrance exam is not required.

 Applicants who are applying to any of our certification programs (with the exception of Child Life) have two options for tests: